 The Keeyask Generation Project Response to EIS Guidelines (the EIS), completed in June 2012, provides a summary of predicted effects and planned mitigation for the Project.
 Technical supporting information for the terrestrial environment, including a description of the environmental setting, effects and mitigation, and a summary of proposed monitoring and follow-up programs is provided in the Keeyask Generation Project Environmental Impact Statement Terrestrial Supporting Volume (TE SV).
-The Keeyask Hydropower Limited Partnership (KHLP) was required to prepare a plan to monitor the effects of construction and operation of the generating station on the terrestrial environment.
-The Terrestrial Effects Monitoring Plan (TEMP) was developed for the Project.
+The Terrestrial Effects Monitoring Plan (TEMP) was developed as part of the licensing process for the Project.
 Monitoring activities for various components of the terrestrial environment were described, including the focus of this report, "summer resident" caribou (Rangifer tarandus) winter range, during the construction and operation phases.